bkranendonk/OpenStack-Docs/_posts/volume/2023-03-06-create-volume-backup.md

 > Note: If you want to create the backup in an other availability zone, you can add `--availability-zone <availability-zone>` argument to the command above.
+When adding the availability-zone argument, you may have to add the `--os-volume-api-version 3.51` argument.

 ---